Strong-AI-Lab/emotion/README.md

 paper and how to run the experiments.
 Each publication will also be associated with a git tag and a GitHub release on the [releases](https://github.com/Broad-AI-Lab/emotion/releases) page.

+NOTE: Scripts in the `papers/` directory will not be updated.
+Please checkout the appropriate git tag to use these scripts.